Specifying Component Properties

 If the Clip check box is selected, the component and its children are clipped to the bounding rectangle of the component.

-The Original field displays the original color of the component, whereas the New field displays the current color.
-The Recent field displays the colors that you have last selected.
+The Original field displays the original color of the component, while the New field displays the current color.

-A gradient is defined by two or more colors, which will be blended seamlessly.
+A gradient is defined by two or more colors which are blended seamlessly.
 The colors are specified as a set of gradient stops, each of which defines a position on the gradient bar from 0.0 to 1.0 and a color.
 Drag the gradient stops along the gradient bar to set their values.
 Select the arrow below a gradient stop to see its value as a number.

 To add gradient stops, move the cursor over the gradient bar and point at it with the finger-shaped cursor.
 To remove gradient stops, pull them away from the gradient line.